fairlearn/fairlearn/docs/user_guide/datasets.rst

 lower-status classes based on educational attainment and labor category.
-It is useful to ask whether the way the authors chose to create the measurements accurately represents phenomenon they sought to measure.
+It is useful to ask whether the way the authors chose to create the measurements accurately represents the phenomenon they sought to measure.
 As is discussed above, the authors do not provide justification for their variable construction choices beyond the projected impacts described